Omission. 24th January 2022.

 Kit doesn't get this..

-And I made the end into his worst nightmare, I played the screaming harridan and not only threw his things into the street, I went round and dismantled any illusions he had that I thought of him as anything other than a cheating coward, who had used me because he was too weak and insecure to face his own true reflection.
+I had felt as if my husband was pushing me to give up - which meant doing his dirty work for him.
+So yes I certainly made the end into his worst nightmare, I played the screaming harridan and not only threw his things into the street, I went round and dismantled any illusions he had that I thought of him as anything other than a cheating coward, who had used me because he was too weak and insecure to face his own true reflection.

 Me: "It was a balance; not salvaging.
 This fits into another song.
 I am intolerant of lies.
 If you wandered why I sent you that recording it was because I don't do lying, and I have to assess things.
 Once I've assessed them then I know where I am with it.
 Then it is out in the open, and this is just how things are.
 I had a year of being lied to.
 The transformation point was when he (husband) carried on lying even when I knew the truth; one more lie - I couldn't understand it he was like an alcoholic, had to keep on doing this lying thing!
 But it doesn't matter after I know, if it makes sense of not!
 Finally I know.
 So, one more song...three view points and I know all of them!"